PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 You need the actual BIOS files. <b>gba_bios.bin</b>

 <h5>Compatibility</h5>
-I have tested some games (Advance Wars 2, Golden Sun, Kingdom Hearts, Pokemon Fire Red) and this emulator seems to be the best one available
+I tested some games (Advance Wars 2, Golden Sun, Kingdom Hearts, Pokemon Fire Red,) Working fine. it runs Qwak, a game that didn't work at all in gpSP

-Yes I can also confirm that it runs Qwak, a game that didn't work at all in GPSP TempGBA is supposed to have better compatibility / less glitches for some games than gpSP (e.g. Golden Sun).
+TempGBA4PSP-mod is supposed to have better compatibility / less glitches for some games than gpSP (e.g. Golden Sun).
 The speed, as far I could see back when I used gpSP is about the same.

 As for the "GU" output, that's supposed to be accelerated video (=faster), whereas SW is software, which should probably be slower, although theoretically more accurate (less glitches).
 I use GU all the time though, and have yet to find a game that has any problem with it.

 <h5>Controls</h5>